ScottArbeit/Grace/docs/Design and Motivations.md

 Hi, I'm Scott.
 I created Grace.

-I'll use first-person in this document, not because I wish to imply that Grace is my project alone, but because I want to share what the early design and technology decisions were for Grace, and why I started writing it in the first place.
+I'll use first-person singular in this document because I want to share what the early design and technology decisions were for Grace, and why I started writing it in the first place.
+I'll happily rewrite it in first-person plural when it's appropriate.

 For shorter answers to some of these, please see [Frequently Asked Questions](Frequently%20asked%20questions.md).